“… it was not in her nature to question the veracity of a young man of such amiable appearance as Wickham.”of Jane Bennet, Pride and Prejudice

 Enneagram 9 Wings

-Enneagram types often have influences from the number on one side of them, more than the other.
-While it’s possible to have balanced wings, or no wing at all, most people can relate to one wing in particular.
+9s present in two different ways based on the influence of their preferred wing.
+While it’s possible to have balanced wings, or no wing at all, most people can relate to the traits, fears and defense mechanisms of one wing in particular.

 9w8: The Referee